Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Y

-Number of units sold the previous calendar day
+The number of units sold the previous calendar day.